ProboCI/probo-docs/docs/plugins/drupal-plugin.md

 The Probo Drupal plugin inherits all [Probo LAMP plugin](/plugins/lamp-plugin/) configuration options.
 This allows additional Probo Build steps in your `.probo.yaml` file to layer LAMP configuration options and commands on top of the Drupal site specific configuration.

+See the <a href="#drupal-plugin-examples" title="Probo Drupal Plugin Examples">Probo Drupal Plugin Examples</a> section below for YAML config examples specific to Drupal.

 ## Directory Configuration

 {: .table .table-striped .table-bordered}